Getting started with C++

 Building

-Building SVS should be relatively straight-forward.
+Building the SVS example should be relatively straight-forward.
 We test on Ubuntu 22.04 LTS, but any Linux distribution should work.

 Prerequisites